A Proactive Approach to Alzheimer's

 We are here to help families with a diagnosis or individuals who have noticed changes in themselves or a loved one.
 Our goal is to help families realize continued potential and enjoyment of life while they forge a positive path in the midst of a diagnosis – by pushing pause, setting a plan and then moving forward with intention.

 Alzheimer's Discovery is moving online to reach more families.
-We expect our program to be available May 2022.
-Please read more information and fill out the form to receive updates.
+We expect our program to be available again.
+Please fill out the form below to be contacted when more details or other related information is available.

 The Center for BrainHealth® is a research center focused on cognitive neuroscience.
 We are not medical, and our events, programs and content should not be construed as offering medical advice.
 For medical issues, please contact your doctor.